-However, we were always watching what was happening around the globe and checking Centers for Disease Control and Prevention updates.
+However, we were always watching what was happening around the world and checking Centers for Disease Control and Prevention updates.
 Fortunately, we weren't caught flat-footed as an organization.
 We had people thinking about this and watching it.
 We also had emergency management folks and strategic sourcing teams who had experience with Ebola.
 So, we were prepared in terms of PPE and testing supplies.

 Why did you go into infectious disease?